sgrieve/GEG6230/week_4/inkscape_practical/inkscape_practical.md

 ### Creating a graph

 We have already created several graphs during today's live coding session.
 Follow your notes from this part of the class to save one of these graphs as an `svg` file.
-This practical will use a plot of X, but any `matplotlib` plot in `svg` format will be fine.
+For this practical any `matplotlib` plot in `svg` format will be fine.

 ## Launch Inkscape